Bowfishing

+Bowfishing is a fishing technique that uses specialized archery equipment to impale and retrieve fish.
+A bowfisher will use a bow or crossbow to shoot fish through the water surface with a barbed arrow tethered to a line, and then manually retrieve the line and arrow back, in modern times usually with a reel mounted on the bow.
+Unlike other popular forms of fishing where baiting and exploiting the fish's instinctual behaviors are important (e.g. angling, netting, trapping, and hand fishing such as noodling), bowfishing is similar to spearfishing and relies purely on the fisherman's own visual perception and marksmanship, and usually do not involve using other tools such as hand net.

-Bowfishing is a method of hunting fish that uses specialized archery equipment to lethally shoot and retrieve the animal.
-Fish are shot with a barbed arrow that is attached with a special line to a reel mounted on a bow or crossbow.
-Historically, bowfishing was practiced for subsistence, but in the 21st Century it has increasingly become sport, mostly practiced in the USA.
-Sport bowfishing is mostly unregulated as of 2023, but is increasingly gaining attention and study.
+Historically, bowfishing was practiced for subsistence, but in the 21st century it has increasingly become an outdoor sport, practiced across the United States, that is prone to unregulated waste and disposal of native species.
+Bowfishing has also grown in popularity due to social media influencers and YouTube outdoorsman such as the Ozark Outlaws.
+Sport bowfishing is unregulated and unmanaged as of 2024, but the practice is increasingly gaining attention and study across disciplines.
+Due to the lethality of the bow or crossbow, catch and release is not possible with bowfishing.

 Equipment

-Bows
+Bows, arrows, line, reels

 Traditionally, bows were usually very simple.
 Most did not have sights, and aiming was executed by line-of-sight judgment down the arrow.
 Modern sport bowfishing mostly uses sophisticated compound or lever-action bows, some of which are fitted with laser sights.
-There are a couple of types of rests including the hook-and-roller rest, and the whisker biscuit.
-Most bowfishing bows have little to no let-off and are typically designed for 40-50 pounds (18–23 kg) of draw weight.
+There are a couple of types of rests including the hook-and-roller rest, and the full-containment rest (with Whisker Biscuit being the best-known brand of the latter).
+Most bowfishing bows have little to no let-off and are typically designed for 40–50 pounds (18–23 kg) of draw weight.
 Some other bows can have as much as 120 lb draw weight.
 The crossbow is also sometimes used in this manner and has its own advantages, including the use of a reel.
 See Recreational fishing.

-Arrows

 Bowfishing arrows are considerably heavier and stronger than arrows used in other types of archery and are most commonly constructed of 5/16 in fiberglass, but solid aluminum, carbon fiber, and carbon fiber reinforced fiberglass are also used.
 Bowfishing arrows generally lack fletching, as it can cause the arrow to flare to one side or another underwater and they are not required at the relatively short ranges associated with bowfishing.
 Lighted nocks, and other custom features for arrows associated with night bowfishing are commonly available.
 Line is attached to the arrow by tying to a hole in the arrow shaft or through the use of a slide system.

-Line

 Bowfishing line is often made from braided nylon, Dacron, or Spectra.
-Commonly used line weights range from eighty to four-hundred pound test, with six-hundred being used when bowhunting for alligators.
+Commonly used line weights range from 80 to 400 pound test, with 600 being used when bowhunting for alligators.
 Line color is normally either lime green, white, or neon orange.